 It seems like only yesterday that vegans in Bali were seen as extreme eaters – rare, mythical creatures that surely couldn’t survive at “regular” restaurants.
 But these days, veganism is the norm, and vegan restaurants in Bali are popping up faster than our almond milk flat whites are going down.

 We’re not just talking healthy salads and smoothie bowls here either.
 Across the island, you can find everything from vegan warungs and fast food restaurants, to vegan fine dining and everything in between.
 Pulled jackfruit?
 Check.
 Tempe burgers with cashew cheese?
 Double check.
-Creamy, hearty bowls packed with protein-rich veggies and legumes?
-Check, check, check.
+Creamy poke bowls packed with protein-rich veggies and legumes?
+Check, check, check!
 These delish and nutrish plant-based dishes are changing the way we eat, and even die-hard carnivores are taking the leap towards a greener, more sustainable lifestyle.

 So without further adieu, here’s our list of Bali’s best vegan restaurants – from wholly vegan eateries to vegetarian restaurants with vegan-friendly options, here’s where you’ll find the best plant-based cuisine in Bali.